lesept777/Matrix-MLP-for-ESP32/examples/MMLP_4sectors_prune/README.md

 net.setHeurPruning(true, threshold);
 ```

-The default value is 0.85, meaning that if a neuron has more than 85% of the weights in its row in the matrix that are equal to zero, it is a low activity neuron.
+The default value is 0.85, meaning that if a neuron has more than 85% of the weights in its row in the matrix that are equal to zero, it is a low activity neuron. `true` is set to enable the pruning (`false` will disable if necessary).

 Pruning works better with the `H_ZERO_WEIGH` heuristics option, which forces weights of absolute value under a given threshold to zero.
 The threshold can be set using the `setHeurZeroWeights`method: